Helm 3 Plugin

 In order to refresh the token that resides in kubeconfig (or create one) from

-gcp service account before invoking helm commands, add gcp service account to the blueprint under authentication
+gcp service account before invoking helm commands, add gcp service account to the blueprint under authentication:

 node_templates: